tanhongit/chat_room_rails_6/README.md

 $ rails s
 ```

-And nơ go to  http://localhost:3000/
+And now go to  http://localhost:3000/